apache/apisix/docs/en/latest/terminology/secret.md

 - manager: secrets management service, could be the HashiCorp Vault, AWS, etc.
 - id: APISIX Secrets resource ID, which needs to be consistent with the one specified when adding the APISIX Secrets resource
 - secret_name: the secret name in the secrets management service
-- key: the key corresponding to the secret in the secrets management service
+- key: get the value of a property when the value of the secret is a JSON string

 ### Required Parameters